cosimini/stm32_without_IDE_tests/readme.md

 For the time being, the project builds with the bash script build.sh, which also starts gdb.

 TODOs:
-- [ ] Write a basis and simple hal for the GPIO
+- [~] Write a basis and simple hal for the GPIO
-- [ ] Write a configuration for the clock hardware
+- [X] Write a configuration for the clock hardware
-- [ ] Try to configure a timer with an associated callback
+- [X] Try to configure a timer with an associated callback
-- [ ] Try to use the serial interface
+- [X] Try to use the serial interface
+- [ ] Use DMA controller
+- [ ] Write proper initialization

 ## Useful commands
  - st-util: Conect to the hardware and listen for gdb